-For example, if you just had a successful surgery, write a post such as "a wonderful patinet who needed a knee replacement in Fairfax looks like he is going to make a full recovery."
+For example, if you just signed a new case, write a post such as "a wonderful client who was involved in a very bad slip and fall accident in Fairfax just signed with us."
 This type of post accomplishes two things - it shows what you do and it has keywords.
 A post like this one will also help you stay "top of mind" with people.
-You will be the first person they think of when they need a doctor or know someone who does.
+You will be the first person they think of when they need a lawyer or know someone who does.
+One time, a client posted a comment that mentioned a case where the other driver didn't have enough insurance coverage.
+His client could only get \$50,000 (sound familiar?).
+He put on Facebook that "you need to make sure you have uninsured or underinsured motorist coverage."
+It was amazing the amount of responses he received from people wanting advice, from that one post.

 You might be wondering what information is appropriate to share on Facebook.
 We discussed this briefly in the previous chapter, but we will mention it again.
 Only post information that you would feel comfortable sharing with both personal and business contacts.
 If you are not sure, don't share it.
-Also, if you have written articles about how heel pain can be resolved by wearing appropriate shoes, don't link it to your personal page.
+Also, if you have written articles about fatal car accident injuries, don't link it to your personal page.
 These types of posts should be limited to your business pages.